Essential Information for Patients Considering Medical Aid in Dying

 If you cannot proceed with aid in dying in your current location, alternative plans, such as going to a friend or family member’s home for the day, are reasonable options.
 Short-term rentals (Airbnb) or hotels may also be an option, but they require prior permission from their owners, who should be notified that an expected death may occur, much like notifying them that a hospice patient will be staying on premises.

 Some patients may decide to move to states where aid in dying is legal so they can have aid-in-dying as an option.
-Bear in mind that the evaluation process and the self-administration of aid-in-dying medication must occur within that state’s borders.
+Bear in mind that though residency requirements are typically minimal, the evaluation process and the self-administration of aid-in-dying medication must occur within that state’s borders.
 Transporting lethal medications across state lines is not legal and could potentially be considered “assisting a suicide” in states where aid-in-dying laws are not in place.

-The process and the required moving can be stressful.
-Consider your needs and those of your loved ones carefully before embarking on this complex project.
+The process and the required move can be very stressful, especially as fragile patients continue to decline.
+Aid-in-dying can suddenly become unsafe or even impossible.
+Consider your needs and those of your loved ones very carefully before embarking on this highly complex project.

 We have recommendations and referrals for patients who want to consider moving to a state where aid in dying is legal.
-Please fill our patient intake form.
+(Oregon, Washington, California, Vermont, Colorado, New Mexico, Hawaii, etc.)

 While it’s always a good idea for you and your doctors to share your thoughts about your end-of-life hopes and fears, it’s not entirely practical to plan too far in advance for aid in dying, especially if your doctors are telling you that you currently don’t have a life-limiting disease or prognosis.
 Whatever you arrange with your current doctors is likely to change as your condition and care teams change.
 While you may be politically very supportive of aid in dying (thank you!), this may or may not translate into your reality.
 Palliative care may be an option if your symptoms are a burden.
 If and when you are closer to meeting the legally required criteria, we highly recommend you consider (and carefully choose) hospice care (see above).
 The Academy can provide referrals, if and when that time comes.
 In the meantime, please read our free patient guide.